tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-17-sql-unit-incremental-data-update.markdown

 Initially, verifying incremental data update of ETLs is very challenging.
 We approach testing incremental data update just like funcional tests: load the data mart with production-like data, and run multiple ETL runs to simulate multiple days.
-Specifically, we collected a few sets of staging tables for three days, and then manually simulate each set as the current day data before running the ETL.
+Specifically, we collected a few sets of staging tables for a few days, and then manually simulate each set as the current day data before running the ETL.
 After running the ETL, we will run the corresponding set of automated functional tests for that day, one set for each day.

 That process is summarized as the following steps for each day: